tue-robotics/hero_bringup/README.md

 - Install virtualbox debian from <https://www.virtualbox.org/wiki/Downloads>:
   - `sudo dpkg -i "XX.deb"`
   - (`sudo apt-get install -f` to fix missing dependencies)
-- Open virtualbox ON the robot as `administrator `and add the windows image.
+- On the robot(`administrator`): Open virtualbox and add the windows image.
-- Set correct network adapter for the virtualbox.
+- On the robot(`administrator`): Set correct network adapter for the virtualbox.
 Depending on the use of internal of external Wi-Fi.
+- On the robot(`hsr-hmi`): In `startup applications` disable Toyota head display
+- Remove apt sources provided by Toyota: `sudo rm /etc/apt/sources.list.d/*`
-- Install tue-env (<https://github.com/tue-robotics/tue-env>) and install hero1 target: `tue-get install hero1`
+- Install tue-env (<https://github.com/tue-robotics/tue-env>) and install `networking` target: `tue-get install networking`
+- Reboot the robot to activate ssh: `sudo reboot`
+- Use ssh with key forwarding to connect to the robot.
+This is needed to clone private repos. (`sshhero1` does this)
+- Configure tue-env to use ssh for git: `tue-env config ros-$TUE_ROS_DISTRO git-use-ssh`
+- Install the `hero1` target: `tue-get install hero1`
 - Build the software: `tue-make`
 - (Fix timezone: `tue-robocup-set-timezone-home`)
+- Disable the default Toyota Services: `sudo systemctl disable docker.hsrb.*`
+- Stop the default Toyota Services: `sudo systemctl stop docker.hsrb.*`
 - Install the background services: `rosrun hero_bringup install_systemd_autostart_hero1`
 - Reboot and ready to go!